justinjereza/FEA-MP/README.rst

 Ansys AIM R17.0
 ***************

-Seems to be able to do the job.
+It seems to be able to do the job.
 The ability to use it with supercomputing clusters was not investigated.

 ***********
 Salome-Meca